gauri6485/clientproject/README.md

 Below are other possible options –
 We can run using testing command line
 We can run using eclipse
-In case you are not able to access the github url please use below login credentials – Username- gauri6485
+In case you are not able to access the github url please let me know.

-Password -Mindtree@123
+Thanks